Daren Shiau

-Daren Shiau (Chinese: 萧维龙, born 1971), is a Singaporean novelist, poet, conservationist, and lawyer in private practice qualified in Singapore, England and Wales.
+Daren Shiau Vee Lung (born June 1971) is a Singaporean novelist, poet, conservationist, and lawyer in private practice qualified in Singapore, England and Wales.
 He is an author of five books.

 Education

 Shiau was born in Singapore in 1971, and is a Hakka and Peranakan descent.
 He was educated at Raffles Institution, Raffles Junior College, and graduated from the Law Faculty of the National University of Singapore on the Dean's List in 1996.

 A Fulbright scholar, and an alumnus of the East-West Center in Honolulu established by the United States Congress in 1960, Shiau was the Visiting Writer in Fall 2003 to the University of California, Berkeley.

 Literary career

 Shiau is the author of Heartland (1999), Peninsular: Archipelagos and Other Islands (2000), and Velouria (2007).
 He is also a co-editor of Coast (2010), a seminal mono-titular anthology.

 Travel guide Lonely Planet: Malaysia, Singapore and Brunei has cited Shiau as the author of the "definitive Singapore novel", and The Arts Magazine had described Shiau as "among the most exciting of the post-1965 generation of writers".
 He is regarded as one of the ‘Class of 95’, the pre-digital literary wave of Singapore writers which includes Boey Kim Cheng, Heng Siok Tian, Yong Shu Hoong and Alvin Pang.